'She doesn't have a voice': They took her daughter on unfounded claims. Then they kept her.

 Jittasonthi answered the door, police said, adding, “She was crying and visibly upset.”

 Without her mother present, police put her on the phone with an official from the Thai Center in Los Angeles.
-By 7 p.m., Jittasonthi was taken by police to housing arranged by Catholic Charities in West Palm Beach, police said.
+Then Jittasonthi was taken by police to housing arranged by Catholic Charities in West Palm Beach, police said.

 More than a year later, Spindler told me she had not seen her daughter in person since and no one would let her know where her daughter was.

-Note: Editor's note: TCPalm Opinion editor and columnist Laurence Reisman has followed this case since the spring of 2022, facing numerous roadblocks for public records and interviews in the process.
-This is the first in a series of columns.